swiftlang/swift-evolution/proposals/NNNN-package-editing-commands.md

 - In some situations, it's less error-prone than editing the manifest manually.
 Package authors could provide a one line command in their README to easily integrate the latest version as a dependency.
 - Because more of the process is automated, users would no longer need to remember details of the package layout convention, like which files and folders they need to create when adding a new library target.
 - Using libSwiftPM, IDEs could offer to update the manifest automatically when the user tries to import a missing dependency or create a new target.
-- Future features like package collections and package registries could make dependency integration easier for users browsing for packages.
+- Users could add packages from their package collections as dependencies by name instead of URL

 Additionally, many other package managers offer similar features:
 - npm's [`npm install`](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file#adding-dependencies-to-a-packagejson-file-from-the-command-line) command for adding dependencies to its `package.json`